Content types

 date

-– A date value with optional formatting.
+– A date value with optional configuration.

 string, locale